yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 ## Problem to Solve

-The objective of this system is to calculate scenarios for the most common shapes in a 2D map, such as rectangles, circles, and polygons.
+The objective of this system is to calculate scenarios for the most common shapes in

-Before we dive into the topic deeper, let's first talk about the the "Axis-Aligned Bounding Box" (AABB) algorithm.
+a 2D map, such as rectangles, circles, and polygons.Before we dive into the topic

+deeper, let's first talk about the the "Axis-AlignedBounding Box" (AABB) algorithm.

-While it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.
+While it's not a single algorithm but a framework for collision detection, it forms

+the basis for many collision detection systems in 2D graphics and game development

-Moreover, in the 2D world, AABB can effectively handle approximate collisiondetection for most cases.
+due to its simplicity and efficiency.Moreover, in the 2D world, AABB can effectively

+handle approximate collisiondetection for most cases.Consequently, the implementation

-Consequently, the implementation ofthe AABB algorithm will be the focal point of this project.
+ofthe AABB algorithm will be the focal point of this project.

 ### AABB's Pseudo code
-* Bounding Boxes: Each object in a 2D scene is enclosed by a rectangle (a bounding box) that is aligned with the axes of the coordinate system.
+* Bounding Boxes: Each object in a 2D scene is enclosed by a rectangle (a bounding box)

+   that is aligned with the axes of the coordinate system.These rectangles are often

-  These rectangles are often referred to as "AABBs" because they are aligned with the axes.
+  referred to as "AABBs" because they are aligned with the axes.

   Here is the pseudo code in `python`:

   ```python
   def calculate_aabb(points):